kaysalawu/gcp-network-terraform/3-labs/b-standard/README.md

 ## Running Tests from VM Instances

 Each virtual machine (VM) is pre-configured with a shell [script](../../scripts/server.sh) to run various types of network reachability tests.
 Serial console access has been configured for all virtual machines.
-In each VM instance, The pre-configured test script `/usr/local/bin/playz` can be run from the SSH terminal to test network reachability.
+In each VM instance, Pre-configured test scripts are located in directory `/usr/local/bin/playz`.
+The scripts run various reachability tests.

 The full list of the scripts in each VM instance is shown below: